Greece tempts private equity with high-reward, high-risk deals

 A number of foreign private equity groups have already taken the plunge in Greece and others are sniffing for deals in Spain, another debt crisis casualty.
 Their aim is to invest in cheap or underperforming businesses to sell them later at a profit.

-BC Partners and TPG Capital are among those vying for a 33 percent stake in Greek gambling monopoly OPAP (OPAr.AT), one of the privatizations underway in the country.
+BC Partners and TPG Capital are among those vying for a 33 percent stake in Greek gambling monopoly OPAP, one of the privatisations underway in the country.

-Rhone Capital in January offered to buy a 39 percent stake in S&B Industrial Minerals SA BARr.AT, a group with a market value of about 290 million euros ($379.39 million) and sales in over 70 countries.
+Rhone Capital in January offered to buy a 39 percent stake in S&B Industrial Minerals SA, a group with a market value of about 290 million euros ($379.39 million) and sales in over 70 countries.

-Oaktree Capital Group LLC (OAK.N) and Fortress Investment Group LLC (FIG.N) are among those with people on the ground in Greece scouting for deals.
+Oaktree Capital Group LLC and Fortress Investment Group LLC are among those with people on the ground in Greece scouting for deals.

 The risks are high for these firms because the economic backdrop is challenging.
 Private equity’s pre-crisis deals in Greece have in general also disappointed.